-Conjonctures de l’Afrique centrale is the yearly publication of the Belgian centre for expertise on Central Africa (CRE-AC), of the Great Lakes of Africa Centre (GLAC) at the Institute of Development Policy (IOB), University of Antwerp, and of the Royal Museum for Central Africa (MRAC), in collaboration with the Catholic University of Louvain (UCL).
-It is published in MRAC’s series Cahiers Africains by L’Harmattan (Paris).
-Each edition is coordinated by a team of three or four editors.
+Conjonctures de l’Afrique centrale is published at L’Harmattan by the Belgian Centre for Expertise on Central Africa (CREAC), GLAC and the Royal Museum for Central Africa (MRAC), in collaboration with the Catholic University of Louvain (UCL).
+Each volume is coordinated by a team of three or four editors.
 Conjonctures de l’Afrique centrale offers peer reviewed scientific analysis of contemporary dynamics of political, economic and social life in Central Africa.

-The publication offers a series of high-quality scientific articles that provide an in-depth analysis of contemporary dynamics of political, economic and social life in Central Africa.
-Through this analysis, the relevance and impact of such dynamics on sustainable development and the lives of citizens in the Central African region can be assessed.
+Conjonctures de l’Afrique centrale offers a series of high-quality scientific articles that provide an in-depth analysis of contemporary dynamics of political, economic, and social life in Central Africa.
 The articles situate current events and contemporary evolutions within a historical perspective and frame them within the international academic literature.
+This analysis helps assess the relevance and impact of such dynamics on sustainable development and the lives of citizens in the Central African region.